FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 	</tbody>
 </table>

-As you might have expected, SSH sends the TCP Handshake `SYN`, which never reaches the server, prompting a bunch of `[TCP Retransmission]` before giving up with a timeout error.
+As you might have expected, SSH sends a TCP Handshake `SYN`, which never reaches the server, prompting a bunch of `[TCP Retransmission]` before giving up with a timeout error.

 ### SSH on port 443